 But in 2019, the digital retail landscape is more war zone than wilderness.
 Discounts are up, profit margins are down, and each new customer acquisition is more time-consuming and expensive than the one before.

 Attracting new customers might require a huge advertising push and/or a hefty discount, but they’ll be gone again as soon as a competitor offers a slightly better price.

 We call these consumers one-time buyers, one-and-dones, one-buy stands, onesies, one-der-where-they-wents… You get the idea.
 They’re not coming back.

 That’s why we propose that retailers downshift their customer acquisition priorities in favor of customer retention.
 While bringing in a new shopper is great, it’s making them stay that counts in the long run.

 Increasing retention by 5% can increase profits by 125%.

 Customer Acquisition vs. Customer Retention

-Furthermore, marketers can offset slow customer acquisition by retaining high value customers.
-A purchase from a repeat buyer looks an awful lot like a purchase from a new buyer, but it’s almost 7x more expensive to acquire a new customer than to keep an existing one — so, that repeat purchase is actually better for your bottom line.
+Furthermore, marketers can offset slow customer acquisition by retaining and nurturing high-value customers.
+A purchase from a new buyer looks an awful lot like a purchase from a repeat buyer, but it’s almost 7x more expensive to acquire a new customer than to keep an existing one—so, that repeat purchase is actually better for your bottom line.

 In fact, no matter which way you look at it, turning existing customers into repeat customers is a good investment.
 Here are a few impressive numbers to prove it:

-- 80% of a brand’s future revenue will come from 20% of its existing customers.
+- 80% of a brand’s future revenue will come from 20% of its existing customers (Forbes)